xpush/xpush.github.io/doc/configuration/index.md

 ####data

-XPUSH server가 사용할 data directory를 설정합다. 업로드한 파일들이 해당 위치에 저장됩니다.
+You can set XPUSH server's data directory.
+The uploaded files are saved to that location.

 	--data /data